Computing Expressions in Blosc2

 Cache hierarchies are essential components in the architecture of modern processors.
 They are designed to improve system performance by reducing data access times and minimizing latency in the transfer of information between main memory and the CPU.

 Blosc2 employs the "divide and conquer" strategy to handle large data sets efficiently.
 First, it divides the data into smaller chunks using the blocking technique.
-Then, it evaluates the expressions in each of these chunks individually.
+Then, it computes the expressions in each of these chunks individually.
 This involves performing compression or decompression operations on each block of data separately.
 By breaking the problem into more manageable chunks, Blosc2 can take full advantage memory hierarchy, resulting in faster and more efficient data processing.

 Store the partial result